-Getting into the Sport: Started playing field hockey at age 7… Followed both brothers into the sport after attending their games and playing with a stick on the sidelines… Outside Interests: Graduated from the University of British Columbia in 2013 with a Bachelor of Arts in Psychology… Enjoys playing soccer, football, golf, fishing, surfing, snowboarding… Likes to spend his off-season relaxing on the family boat in the Gulf Islands… Supports the Canadian Crohn’s and Colitis Foundation… Odds and Ends: Always puts on his right sock and shoe before the left… Has specific pre-game playlists for the bus and change room… Favourite quote: “After climbing a great hill, one only finds that there are many more hills to climb.” – Nelson Mandela… Older brother Iain is also a member of Canada’s field hockey team at Lima 2019…
+Getting into the Sport: Started playing field hockey at age 7… Followed both brothers into the sport after attending their games and playing with a stick on the sidelines… Outside Interests: Graduated from the University of British Columbia in 2013 with a Bachelor of Arts in Psychology… Enjoys playing soccer, football, golf, fishing, surfing, snowboarding, cycling, reading… Likes to spend his off-season relaxing on the family boat in the Gulf Islands… Supports the Canadian Crohn’s and Colitis Foundation… Works as an RBC Olympian in the Brand & Communications department at the BC regional Office… Odds and Ends: Always puts on his right sock and shoe before the left… Has specific pre-game playlists for the bus and change room… Favourite quote: “Learn from yesterday, Live for today, Hope for tomorrow.” -Albert Einstein… Collects Christmas ornaments from his international competitions… Older brother Iain is also a member of Canada’s field hockey team…

 Notable International Results